 As I approached Cottonwood I could see people lining the banks.
 I quickly refocused on the task at hand.
 I had decided to run it right even with all of my mishaps that week.
 I decided that hitting a hole was better than accidently eddying out and the right line seemed to have a little more room.
 As I dropped in I could not hear anything other than the roaring Arkansas.
 The top went well, as I was right where I wanted to be passing the largest hole on the right.
 I cranked my hips hard and tried to scramble back to the middle of the river before the bottom hole (the same hole that had cracked my boat earlier in the week).
 There was no way; with 3000cfs flying downhill and a torso made of concrete, I could not get there.
 I ran the bottom hole and immediately flipped.
 I instinctively threw a back deck roll like I was playing in the Salida hole.
 Maybe not the best technique in a DR race boat but as it turned out I rolled very quickly and was still pointing straight.
 I heard the crowd cheer and I knew I was going to finish now.

-Slightly off line in Cottonwood.
+Slightly off line in Cottonwood.…and recovering.

 The next couple of miles hurt….badly.
 This portion of the race felt longer than the 24miles I had just finished.
 I passed one of the racers who was ahead of me chasing his boat, victim of a broken stern and swim in Cottonwood.
 I just kept yelling at myself to “dig”.
 I knew there was no reason to save any strength now and I just concentrated on keeping my forward stroke as powerful as possible.